hs-duesseldorf/se2rest/README.md

 ### 4.2.7.
 Model classes

 As described it is a common practice in software development to detach the code containing the data from the code containing the user interface.
 In our case we only have one kind of objects (Persons) with only one attribute (name) so the information about every person will be stored inside instances of a very simple class `Person.java` as every person should be available on each layer.
 Additionally to the name attribute we also need to identify every person.
 So when we allow persons to have the same names, which is quiet common in real life, we need an additional attribute `id`.
-And since we do not want to copy-paste the same attribute and its setter- and getter-methods every time we add another class inside `model` we first create an `AbstracModel.java` class containing only the `id` attribute and its setter/getter methods.
+And since we do not want to copy-paste the same attribute and its setter- and getter-methods every time we add another class inside `model` we first create an `AbstractModel.java` class containing only the `id` attribute and its setter/getter methods.

 Create the model classes ```AbstractModel.java``` and ```Person.java``` inside the ```model``` package.